Mungo Park (golfer): Golf course design

 Park was the first club professional at Alnmouth Golf Club and it is believed by those associated with the club that he was also responsible for the design of the course.

-Family
+Park was also the first professional at Portmarnock Golf Club for one year having supervised the golf course design in 1893.

+Personal life

-Park's brother Willie and his nephew Willie Park, Jr. both won The Open Championship.
-Mungo Park had a nephew, Mungo Park Jr., who was Wille, Jr's younger brother, who was also a professional golfer.
+Park's brother, Willie, and his nephew, Willie Park, Jr., both won The Open Championship.

+Mungo Park had a nephew, Mungo Park Jr., Willie Jr.'s younger brother, who was also a professional golfer.
 Mungo Jr. spent some time in Argentina and won the Argentine Open three times, in 1905, 1907 and 1912.

-Death

-Park died of pernicious anemia in the Inveresk poorhouse.
+Park died of pernicious anemia in the Inveresk poorhouse, aged 67.